This post may contain affiliate links.

 - Green Onions.
 They are the best colorful garnish for this recipe.

-- Jalapeño.
-Totally optional nut so good finely diced on these spicy eggs.
+- Pickled Jalapeño.
+Totally optional but so good finely diced on these spicy eggs.

-Step Three.
-Slice eggs in half lengthwise.
+- Slice eggs in half lengthwise.
 In a small bowl add the yolks from the eggs, use a spoon and gently pop them out.
-Add mayo, sriracha, dijon, seasonings, vinegar and mix well until the mix is creamy and lumps are out.
+Add mayo, sriracha, dijon, seasonings, pickled jalapeño juice (or apple cider vinager) if using and mix well until the mix is creamy and lumps are out.
 You can use an immersion blender if needed.

-Step Four.
-Once the mix is ready, gently fill the centers of the egg whites with the yolk mix.
-I like to use a little spoon and add it, you can also use an icing piper, but I find that the mix gets left behind in the bag and runs out quickly without filling all the whites.
+- Once the mix is ready, gently fill the centers of the egg whites with the yolk mix.
+I like to use a little spoon and add it, you can also use an icing piper.

-Step Five.
-Once the eggs are filled, transfer to the serving dish, sprinkle green onions, jalapeño and panko on to and enjoy!
+- Once the eggs are filled, transfer to the serving dish, sprinkle green onions, chopped jalapeño on to and enjoy!

 What gives these deviled eggs spice is the jalapeño, cayenne pepper and a little bit from the Sriracha.
 You can add more or less of all these ingredients depending on your desired spice tolerance.